-8.1.1.1 Nomination of Directors, Independent Directors, and Top Executive
+8.1.1.1 Nomination of Directors, Independent Directors, and Top

+Executive

-In 2021, the Board of Directors considered three directors retiring by rotation (one independent director) and deemed that they still had all qualifications for a director as well as relevant knowledge and capabilities.
+In 2022, the Board of Directors considered three directors retiring by rotation (one independent director) and deemed that they still had all qualifications for a director as well as relevant knowledge and capabilities.
 They also dedicated their time and efforts to the performance of duties for the Company.
 If there were no shareholders proposing any nominations within a specified time frame, it shall be deemed appropriate to propose the re-appointment of the three directors for another term to the Nomination and Remuneration Committee for endorsement before submission to the shareholders' meeting for consideration and approval.
-However, if there were shareholders nominating candidates within a specified time frame, the Nomination and Remuneration Committee should consider the matter again before submission to the Board of Directors for consideration and endorsement before further submission to the shareholders' meeting for consideration.
+However, if there were shareholders nominating candidates within a specified time frame, and Remuneration Committee for endorsement before submission to the shareholders' meeting for consideration and approval.

+should consider the matter again before submission to the Board of Directors for consideration and endorsement before further submission to the shareholders' meeting for consideration.